 - 1. Connect the MHL cable or adapter to your device's Micro-USB port. - 2.
-If you are using an MHL adapter, connect it to an MHL-compatible HDMI cable. - 3.
-Connect the other end of the cable to the projector's HDMI 1 / MHL port.
+If you are using an MHL adapter, connect it to an MHL-compatible HDMI cable.

+3. Connect the other end of the cable to projector's HDMI 1/MHL port or the WirelessHD transmitter's HDMI 5 / MHL (IN) port.